 Behind the Nasmyth reflector is an oblong space with cases on all sides.
 The left hand case contains all sorts of items, including a Newtonian made essentially from junk and a Zeiss planetarium projector.

-The main display has another of Herschel’s giant specula as its centre-piece – this time it’s the mirror from his 60” Ross telescope, then and for many years the largest in the world.
+The main display has another giant speculum as its centre-piece – this time it’s the mirror from the 72” Ross telescope, then and for many years the largest in the world.